Sea Killer / Marte: Variants

 Marte ER is a sea-skimming, high subsonic anti-ship and land attack missile.
 Turbojet engine Williams WR WJ-24-8G extends range to over 100 km, total weight of 340 kilograms, first tested in 9 November 2018.
 The missile is fire-and-forget capable and designed to operates in all weather conditions.
-The Eurofighter Typhoon can carries up to 6 Marte ER anti-ship missiles.
+The Eurofighter Typhoon can carry up to 6 Marte ER anti-ship missiles.